defi-defense-dao/defi-risk-tools-list/README.md

 * [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) - Challenges to understand common DeFi vulnerabilities
 * [ImmuneFi](https://immunefi.com/) - Bug bounties on smart contract vulnerabilities

-## Further Work (To be discussed)
+## Potential Further Work
+* Crowdsourced Content Updates on DeFi Risk from the community
+* Crowdscource updates and scoring of the Risk methodologies
+* Glossary/Defi risk knowledge base - Hacks vs exploits vs rugs vs scams, with detailed definitions and strategies to prevent these, but aso positive DeFi/DAO best practices for new and current projects to build on.
+Definition of DeFi risk factors used in the model
-* Hack Event Registry - The Hack Event Registry is an accessible resource for learning about past DeFi vulnerabilities/exploits and helping prevent them in the future.
-The goal is to support the DeFi ecosystem by documenting and learning from all past hacks/technical bugs/exploits.
-With better historical information and learning, risk will be priced more fairly and accurately.
+* Hack Event Registry - An accessible resource for learning about past DeFi vulnerabilities/exploits and helping prevent them in the future
-* Bug Bounties on Gitcoin
+* Bug Bounties - Aggregate bug bounties across protocols and provide funding for new bounties
+* Form a DeFi risk-focused DAO